 Breakfast.
-We go Kakheti, one of the oldest regions of Georgia and the cradle of winemaking.
-Attractions include: David Gareja monestary complex (6th – 12th cent.) located on a semi-desert near the border with Azerbaijan, spectacular city of Sighnaghi (18th cent.), known as Georgian Carcasonne and Bodbe Monastery (9th – 17th cent.), a nunnery town with a tomb of Saint Nino from Cappadocia who introduced Christianity in Georgia.
-We’ll also visit Georgia National Museum and the exhibit of the works of Niko Pirosmani and a collection of sculptures from 5,000 years ago.
+We go to Kakheti, one of the oldest regions of Georgia and the cradle of winemaking.
+Attractions include: David Gareja monastery complex (6th – 12th cent.) located on a semi-desert near the border with Azerbaijan, spectacular city of Sighnaghi (18th cent.), known as Georgian Carcasonne and Bodbe Monastery (9th – 17th cent.), a nunnery town with a tomb of Saint Nino from Cappadocia who introduced Christianity in Georgia.
+We’ll also visit Georgian National Museum and the exhibit of the works of Niko Pirosmani and a collection of sculptures from 5,000 years ago.
 Dinner in a fancy restaurant in Sighnaghi.
 Accommodation in Telavi, the capital of the region.

 DAY 10.
 KAKHETIAN MONUMENTS AND WINE MANUFACTORY (distance: 70 km)

 Breakfast.
 The Kakhetian architectural sacred and secular pearls include: Alaverdi Monastery (19th cent.), Gremi (15th cent.) – a medieval town and former capital of Kakheti and the monastery complex Nekresi (4th-16th cent.).
-Another attraction Wine House Kindzmarauli Corporation in Kvareli where we’ll learn about the processes of distinctive Georgian art of winemaking.
+Another attraction is Wine House Kindzmarauli Corporation in Kvareli where we’ll learn about the processes of distinctive Georgian art of winemaking.
 You have the opportunity to purchase wine for a good price.
 Dinner.
 Accommodation in Telavi.

 DAY 11.
 TELAVI-TSINANDALI-TBILISI (distance: 95 km)

 Breakfast.
-Shopping on the oriental marketplace and we say goodbye to Telavi.
+Shopping on the oriental marketplace and we will say goodbye to Telavi.
 On the way back to Tbilisi, we visit Tsinandali (19th cent.) with the garden and palace belonging to Alexandre Chavchavadze, Dry Bridge Market – a local flea market where you can buy hand-made works and antiques.
 Last chance to take a walk across the Tbilisi old town.
 Farewell dinner in a fancy restaurant.
 Free time.
 Accommodation in hotel.

 DAY 12.
 DEPARTURE